TASKING: History

 Founded as a software consulting company in 1977, TASKING developed its first C compiler in 1986.
 In 1988, its first embedded toolset for the 8051 family of single-chip microcontrollers was launched.
 The company merged with Boston System Office (BSO) in 1989 and shortly later developed a second-generation compiler designed to support the C166 and DSP56K.

 In 1998, TASKING partnered with Infineon Technologies to develop the first TriCore development software.
 Altium acquired TASKING in 2001, and began working on its third-generation compiler technology, the Viper compiler.
 This compiler was designed to increase the speed and code efficiency of the TriCore development toolset.

 The C166 toolset was upgraded to third-generation compiler technology in 2006.
 In 2014, a compiler for the Renesas RH850 family and an Automotive Safety Support Program (Safety Kit) for ISO 26262 certification were introduced.
 The TASKING TriCore toolset received an update in 2015 and another update in 2017.
 These are optimization updates, though the focus was on additional support for the Infineon AURIX and Infineon AURIX 2G multi-core processors.

 In 2016, the Safety Checker product was released.
 Safety Checker provides static code analysis to verify that no unauthorized access to protected memory occurs.
 In 2017, the VX Toolset for TriCore v6.2 with a stand-alone embedded debugger was released.

+In 2022 TASKING acquired iSYSTEM, a company focusing on high-end debugging, tracing and timing analysis tools.
+Three years later, in 2025 it continued it's portfolio expansion by acquiring LDRA, a software company focusing on software analysis, testing and requirements traceability tools.